ndrewpj/FastFlowLM/README.md

 🔐 **Login**: `guest@flm.npu`
 🔑 **Password**: `0000`

 > Alternatively, **sign up** with your own credentials instead of using the shared guest account.
+> ⚠️ Some universities or companies may **block access** to the test drive site.
+If it doesn't load over Wi-Fi, try switching to a **cellular network**.
 > Real-time demo powered by **FastFlowLM + Open WebUI** — no downloads, no installs.
 > Try three optimized LLaMA models: `llama3.2:1b`, `llama3.2:3b`, and `llama3.1:8b` — all accelerated on NPU.

 ⚠️ **Please note**:
 - FastFlowLM is designed for **single-user local use**.
 This remote demo machine may experience short wait times when **multiple users** access it concurrently — please be patient.
-- Some universities or companies may **block access** to the test drive site.
-If it doesn't load over Wi-Fi, try switching to a **cellular network**.
 - When switching models, it may take longer time to replace the model in memory.
-- Large prompts (30k+ tokens) may take longer — but it works.*
+- Large prompts (30k+ tokens) may take longer — but it works.

 ---